riccardo0314/Python-Tool/README.md

 - **Concepts applied:** `ipaddress` module, `try/except` error handling (`ValueError`), loop breaking.

 ---
-*Note: These tools mark the beginning of my Python journey (Day 3!).
+*These tools mark the beginning of my Python journey (Day 3!).
 The goal is to continuously update them and add more complex automations as my skills grow.*